 Alternative health insurance options

-As an employer, you aren't limited to offering your employees one of the aforementioned group health insurance plans.
-There are alternative options for providing healthcare benefits, such as HRAs and health stipends.
+As an employer, you aren't limited to offering your employees a traditional type of health insurance, like a group health plan.
+There are alternative health plans that provide great flexibility and medical care support, such as HRAs and health stipends.

 HRAs are IRS-approved, employer-funded health benefits that allow you to reimburse your employees for their qualifying medical expenses—including individual health insurance premiums and out-of-pocket costs—tax-free.